Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

-For a long time I hesitated about sharing anything about my battle with lupus, neuropathy, arthritis or any of the other diagnoses I received for fear of being shunned, being shamed, being misunderstood.....much of which actually happened, but I have thrived despite.
+For a long time, I hesitated about sharing anything about my battle with lupus, neuropathy, arthritis, or any of the other diagnoses I received for fear of being shunned, being shamed, being misunderstood...which is much of what actually happened, but I have thrived despite that.

-I finally stopped assuming people knew what I was going through, and made sure they knew by being open, honest and frank about my condition.
+I finally stopped assuming people knew what I was going through and made sure they knew by being open, honest, and frank about my condition.
 After that, things changed so much for the better.
-I found myself with the support I needed, I had options when I needed help, suddenly my cancellations weren’t a big deal as my friends understood my reality so much better, and so many burdens were lifted.
+I found myself with the support I needed; I had options when I needed help, and suddenly my cancellations weren’t a big deal as my friends understood my reality so much better, and so many burdens were lifted.

-4. Don't Spend Your Precious Energy Worrying About Others' View Of Your Medical Condition
+4. Don't Spend Energy Worrying About Others' Views of Your Medical Condition